 To see this masterpiece of French architecture at its best, follow the elegant walkway from the Pont Alexandre III to the main entrance.
 Not one to be outdone in anything, along the way you can marvel at the fountains selected by Napoleon to rival those of Rome.
 The Hôtel des Invalides is home to several outstanding museums, including the Musée de l'Armée, one of the world's finest collections of arms, armor, uniforms, including one of the world’s largest collection of medieval armor.
 This is sure to delight those who love military history.

 Napoleon’s tomb rests under the radiant golden dome of the Dôme Church, one of the highlights of the Parisian skyline.

-The 7th arrondissement is the home of Madeleine's magical neighborhood where Ludwig Bemelman drew her house 'all covered with vines'.
+The 7th arrondissement is the home of Madeline's magical neighborhood where Ludwig Bemelman drew her house 'all covered with vines'.
 The Champ de Mars park where 'the twelve little girls in two straight lines' were often illustrated is flanked by the Eiffel Tower and Ecole Militaire.

 The 7th arrondissement is home to some of Paris’ best museums, including the Musée d’Orsay and Rodin Museum.

 Located in the former Gare d’Orsay railway station inaugurated in 1900, the Musée d’Orsay offers a feast of 19th-century art and a world famous collection of Impressionist paintings in a truly unforgettable setting.
 The Industrial Age railway station has been transformed into galleries displaying paintings, sculpture, and decorative arts all under the glass roof and the ticking of the station’s two original massive clocks.

 Address: 1, rue de la Légion d'Honneur, 75007 Paris